EnerSHelf – Energy supply for health care facilities in Ghana

 Interdisciplinary search for solutions

-Collaboration between technical disciplines (engineering and natural sciences) and social sciences (development economics) allows the project to gain an integrative understanding of the interplay between the institutional and technological transition in the health-energy nexus.
-In particular, this deals with the question of how the interaction between the development and dissemination of technological solutions and the specific institutional and political-economic country context works.
+Through interdisciplinary collaboration between engineering, natural sciences, and development economics, the project endeavors to develop a holistic understanding of how technological advancements intersect with institutional and political-economic contexts within the health-energy nexus.
+In particular, the question of how the interactions between the development and diffusion of technological solutions and the specific institutional and political-economic country context work will be addressed.

 Contribution to sustainable development